matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 The Zinc compiler uses LLVM as its middle-end and back-end, which provides a powerful set of solutions for code optimization.

-**We are temporarily pausing development of Zinc in favor of a [Solidity-first approach](https://medium.com/matter-labs/unisync-a-port-of-uniswap-v2-on-the-zkevm-b12954748504).
+**We are currently fully focused on a [Solidity-first approach](https://medium.com/matter-labs/unisync-a-port-of-uniswap-v2-on-the-zkevm-b12954748504).
 We will resume work on Zinc after Solidity is released!**

 ## Getting help